jcowcher/jcowcher/README.md

-I’m learning to code in Python through a number of publicly available sources, including DeepLearning.AI.
+I’m learning to code in Python through a number of publicly available sources, including DeepLearning.AI and CS50 courses.

 My focus is on learning to think step by step like an engineer so I can leverage the amazing advances in AI coding solutions to build code.